spacemeat/humon/README.md

 Pass `-noLineCol` (which then passes `-DHUMON_NOLINECOL` to the build tool) to turn off tracking and storage of line and column data in tokens.
 This simply removes that data from the huToken structure, freeing up a bunch of RAM.
 Doing this turns *off* line/column reporting in errors and disables comment associations--all comments are associated to the trove.
 Since this macro affects types defined in the public `humon.h` header, it's important to use the same macros when building Humon and using it in another application, probably by passing `-DHUMON_NOLINECOL` to the compiler.

 ## <a name="testingHumon">Testing Humon builds
+You can run the unit tests from a shell at the Humon project root, as mentioned above:

+    ~/src/humon$ build/bin/test

-You can run the unit tests from a shell at the Humon project root, as mentioned above.
-The tests are organized in a file/group/test hierarchy, and coincidentally look a lot like CPPUTest files.
-Files under `test/ztest/` are for the test harness and some generated test framework code.
+The test code under `{humon}/test` is organized in a file/group/test hierarchy, and coincidentally look a lot like CPPUTest files.
+Files under `{humon}/test/ztest/` are for the test harness and some generated test framework code.

 > I migrated away from CPPUTest because I wanted to remove the only external package dependency, and because I wanted to natively build the test code to match the target architecture.
 So I hacked a little test harness to reuse the test source files and it was fun times.

-The generated test runs a bunch of checks to test the Humon API's correctness.
+The test runs a bunch of checks to test the Humon API's correctness.
 You can focus on specific source files, test groups, or tests with command line switches.
 Pass `-?` to get the skinny on that.

 It's important to note that changing some build parameters will invalidate some tests.
-Specifically, if you set `-noChecks` in the build process, you'll want to disable running the `pathological` tests which test for invalid parameters.
+Specifically, if you set `-noChecks` in the build process, you'll want to disable running the `pathological` tests which test for behavior with invalid parameters.

     ~/src/humon$ build-linux.py -noChecks
-    ~/src/humon$ build/bin/test-gcc -xt pathological
+    ~/src/humon$ build/bin/test -xt pathological

-There's a convenient script in the project directory that runs all the tests.
+There's a convenient script in the project directory that runs the tests for all targeted builds.
 After building with `-buildAll`, test all the targets at once:

     ~/src/humon$ build-linux.py -buildAll
     Building static library libhumon-gcc-32-d.a